wrbl606/cut_in_half/backlog-to-pr/initial-prompt.md

 This is a Flutter project.
 Prefer feature branches prefixed with `feature/` over the automation branch prefix `backlog-to-pr/`.
 Keep widget and unit tests under `test/` and follow existing Dart/Flutter conventions.

 Use the included Backlog.md workflow instructions for task execution and finalization.
 Prefer `backlog task edit` commands over manual edits when updating task notes, acceptance criteria, or final summaries.

+do not finish work unless the file-edit.sh and verify.sh scripts pass.